tksundar/mqtt-client/Readme.md

 THe GUI is developed using javafx as a single screen application.
 Eclipse paho libraries are used for MQTT client implementation

 I have used bootstrapFx library from org.kordamp.bootstrapfx.
 They have proted part of the bootstrap css to javafx.
-I have used their styles just for the buttons.I hope to used full bootstrap styling for all nodes , may be in a web view.
+I have used their styles just for the buttons.I hope to used full bootstrap styling for all nodes , may be in a web view.The result may depend on the rendering capability of the WebView web engine.

 **This has sample usage for the following nodes and controls**